DataSebAnalysis/Data-Analytics-Portfolio/README.md

 **Introduction**

-Hi data world, I'm Sebastian!
+Hello data world, I'm Sebastian!

 I'm a junior data analyst with a background in applied science and a genuine passion for analytical thinking and solving problems with data.